Author: Chris Tiru

 A website is strongly encouraged.
 It doesn’t have to be an elaborate website.
 A simple one page brochure site can do the trick.
 However, you might also consider adding useful content to your site in the form of articles or blog posts.
 Provide information that your customers will find helpful.

-If you already have good connections in your community a brochure or postcard and word of mouth might be enough.
+If you already have good connections in your community a brochure/postcard and word of mouth might be enough.
 Consider offering a referral program or loyalty program.
 Provide incentives to refer your services to others.
-And provide incentives to use your service repeatedly.
+By providing incentives, it will encourage consumers to use your service repeatedly.

 For example, after ten hours you get one hour free.
 You might even hand out punch cards like many coffee shops and restaurants do.